 Strengthening our Community Fund

 Please make sure you read through our full eligibility criteria to make sure your application fits.

 That being said, we want to make sure that each applicant puts their best foot forward!
-For both new and returning applications, please make sure that you’ve read through our resource section at the bottom of this page and if you have questions or want to get some insight, please contact us to discuss your application!
-As we go through each one, we may have questions and will reach out to the contact on the application.
-Our process timeline can be quite tight, and we ask that agencies respond in a timely manner.
+For both new and returning applications, please make sure that you’ve read through our resources at the bottom of this page and if you have questions, please contact us to discuss your application.
+As we evaluate each application, we may have questions and will reach out to the contact on the application.
+Our timeline can be tight, and we ask that agencies respond in a timely manner.